-We believe that the Company has cash on hand to meet its anticipated cash requirements into the fourth quarter of Fiscal 2020.
+We believe that the Company has cash on hand to meet its anticipated cash requirements through the first quarter of fiscal 2022.
 Notwithstanding this, depending upon additional input from EU and US regulatory authorities, we may need to raise additional capital before then.
 In addition to the foregoing, our estimated capital requirements potentially could increase significantly if a number of risks relating to conducting these activities were to occur, including without limitation those set forth under the heading "RISK FACTORS" in this filing.